charlie-paterson/Research-Project/Codes/Input of Sea Clutter Returns/Readme.md

 <p align="center"><em>Figure 2: This shows the regression plots, demonstrating a perfect fit.</em></p>

-The MATLAB neural network performance plot displays four key graphs that evaluate the model’s accuracy in predicting the refractivity profile.
-These include the regression plots, which compare predicted values against actual targets for training, validation, and test datasets.
-The R² scores in each plot are close to 1.00, indicating a strong correlation between predictions and actual values.
-The near-linear fit in all cases demonstrates the model’s effectiveness in capturing atmospheric refractivity patterns, confirming its reliability for radar wave propagation analysis.
+The MATLAB neural network performance plot presents four essential graphs that assess the model’s accuracy in predicting the refractivity profile.
+Among them are the regression plots, which compare predicted values with actual targets across training, validation, and test datasets.
+The high R² scores, approaching 1.00, indicate a strong correlation between predictions and actual values.
+The near-linear fit across all datasets confirms the model’s effectiveness in capturing atmospheric refractivity patterns, ensuring its reliability for radar wave propagation analysis.

 <p align="center">
   <img src="Figures/epoch2.png" alt="Plot Description" width="300"/>